Skip to main content

 Newton’s equations of motion, and his Law of Gravitation, that reigned supreme from 1687 to 1905, have been toppled from the throne by Einstein’s theories of relativistic mechanics.
 By contrast, the complete independence to coordinate frames in Lagrangian, and Hamiltonian formulations of classical mechanics, plus the underlying Principle of Least Action, are equally valid in both the relativistic and non-relativistic regimes.
 As a consequence, relativistic Lagrangian and Hamiltonian formulations underlie much of modern physics, especially quantum physics, which explains why relativistic mechanics plays such an important role in classical dynamics.

-This page titled 17.S: Relativistic Mechanics (Summary) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.S: Relativistic Mechanics (Summary) is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Douglas Cline via source content that was edited to the style and standards of the LibreTexts platform.